 Central Nervous System: Methadone hydrochloride produces respiratory depression by direct action on brain stem respiratory centres.
-The respiratory depression involves both a reduction in the responsiveness of the brain stem centres to increases in CO2 tension and to electrical stimulation.
+The respiratory depression involves both a reduction in the responsiveness of the brain stem centres to increases in CO_2 tension and to electrical stimulation.

 Methadone hydrochloride depresses the cough reflex by direct effect on the cough centre in the medulla.
+Antitussive effects may occur with doses lower than those usually required for analgesia.